harness/developer-hub/release-notes/platform.md

 ### New features and enhancements

-- When Harness is configured to use the App Role Id to fetch an authentication token from HashiCorp Vault, Harness generates a large number of requests for those tokens.
+- When Harness is configured to use the AppRole ID to fetch an authentication token from HashiCorp Vault, Harness generates a large number of requests for those tokens.
 The volume of requests causes performance issues.
 (PL-40754)

   This issue has been fixed.
 You can now specify whether or not you want to retain the token to reduce the number of requests made.
 Possible values are `True` and `False`.
 The default value is `True`.